ctippur/swaggeralliance/README.md

 # Swaggeralliance
 ## Purpose
-This effort aims at integrating code generated via swagger codegen with other api gateway providers like aws.
+This effort aims at integrating code generated via swagger codegen with other api gateway providers like AWS.

 ### Advantages:
 Ideally, this should significantly cut down the time it takes to develop API's and deploy it.
 The idea here is to leverage existing tools available to glue things together.
 As a first phase, we are looking at integrating swagger with AWS API gateway.